 With the international break coming to a close, Alonso admitted the situation looks bleak with the Celta Vigo clash coming up this weekend.

 "It is very bad.
 It is amazing that in just seven days three players have fallen," Alonso told reporters.

 "But I am sure that [Mourinho] is already working on it, it’s not my job to speculate on [possible solutions]."

-In addition, Spain's No.14 went on to address why he felt a lack of control allowed Les Bleus to come back and score a very late equaliser against them on Tuesday night in World Cup qualifying at the Vicente Calderon in Madrid.
+In addition, Spain's No. 14 went on to address why he felt a lack of control allowed Les Bleus to come back and score a very late equalizer on Tuesday night in World Cup qualifying in Madrid.

 Alonso added: "I think last night saw a lack of control as a collective.
 The team broke down and a goal was our punishment."

 When reporters asked why Alonso did not take the penalty, which teammate Cesc Fabregas ultimately missed, he said: "We do not have a designated penalty taker.
 There were several of us yesterday and Cesc was confident."